kalevski/binvault/docs/public/docs/usecases.md

 # 📦 Use Cases for BinVault

-BinVault is a flexible, developer-friendly solution for managing static files at scale.
+BinVault is a flexible, developer-friendly solution for managing static files.
 Below are some common ways it can be used across different environments and stacks.

 ---
 ## Self-Hosted Image Proxy